MarcoSignoretto/SwipeView/README.md

 #### Back view click listener
 If you want to handle a click on the back view you have to register a listener using `setOnBackViewClickListener`.

-The click on this view is detected only when the view is in the `open` state.
+The click on this view is detected only when the view is in `open` state.
 ```kotlin
 view1.setOnBackViewClickListener(View.OnClickListener {
     Toast.makeText(this, "Back view clicked", Toast.LENGTH_SHORT).show()